Choose a type

 Rhabdomyosarcoma is more common in children and teenagers than in adults.
-For unknown reasons, slightly more men than women are diagnosed with rhabdomyosarcoma.
+The Children's Cancer and Leukaemia Group has more information about rhabdomyosarcoma in children.

 This type of rhabdomyosarcoma is usually diagnosed in older children, teenagers and young adults.
 It often develops in the large muscles of the arms and legs.
-It can also develop in the chest or tummy (abdomen), pelvis, and head and neck area.
+It can also develop in the chest or tummy (abdomen), pelvis, and head or neck.

 Rhabdomyosarcoma can start in any part of the body.
-The symptoms depend on the part of the body that is affected and the age of the person.
-Symptoms may include:
+The symptoms depend on the part of the body that is affected.

-- a lump that you can see or feel – it may or may not be painful
+- a lump that you can see or feel, which may or may not be painful

 - a blockage and discharge from the nose

 - the eye to appear swollen or pushed forward.

 In the tummy (abdomen), symptoms include: